ClusterIP vs. NodePort vs. LoadBalancer: Key Differences and When to Use Them?

 ClusterIP is used for Pod-to-Pod communication within the same Kubernetes cluster.
 In contrast, NodePort and LoadBalancer Services are used for communication between applications within the cluster and external clients outside the cluster.

 So it sits in the middle, so to speak.
 Clients don't connect directly to nodes anymore when this is used.
-And the LoadBalancer can do its job and actually load balance traffic.
-This ensures nodes are somewhat evenly used, and no single node is hammered with all the requests.
+The LoadBalancer can do its job and actually load-balance traffic.
+This ensures nodes are somewhat evenly used and no single node is hammered with all the requests.

-Another thing worth mentioning: The LoadBalancer Service can only be used when the Kubernetes cluster is provisioned on a cloud platform that supports this Service type.
+Another thing worth mentioning is that the LoadBalancer Service can only be used when the Kubernetes cluster is provisioned on a cloud platform that supports this Service type.

 Now that you understand the key differences among ClusterIP, NodePort, and LoadBalancer Service types, let's discuss when to use which type.